langer-jaros/learning/code/shell/shell.md

 ## Introduction

 This document is written in purpose to simplify the access to the advanced usage of a computer.
-The knowledge is based on the PVS course at UCT, Prague.
+It started as a notes of a Shell Programming course at UCT, Prague.

-### Conventions and symbols
+**Conventions and symbols**

 | Symbols                 | Meaning                                                                                          |
 | ---                     | ---                                                                                              |